Submit Online Articles

 Many of the articles published by The Fletcher Forum of World Affairs are solicited directly by the editors, but authors are also encouraged to submit unsolicited writing for consideration by the editorial board.
-Submissions for The Fletcher Forum online are accepted on a rolling basis throughout the year, and should be submitted using the form below or via e-mail (firstname.lastname@example.org) to the attention of the managing editor for web.
+Submissions for The Fletcher Forum online are accepted on a rolling basis throughout the year, and should be submitted using the form below or via e-mail (email@example.com) to the attention of the managing editor for web.
 Please include in the body of your message a short bio and your current affiliation, and indicate in your subject line that the submission is for the website specifically.

 The editorial staff does not conduct systematic fact checks and relies on authors to ensure the accuracy of their statements.
 Submissions that neglect these guidelines will require undue editorial attention and will likely be returned to authors for revision.

 Online Article Length

 Articles for online publication should be up to 1,000 words in length and should model the tone of journalistic op-eds.
 They should not include academic footnotes or citations, but we encourage the use of hyperlinks.
 We prioritize pieces with a policy focus and concrete recommendations, as well as pieces that provide an outside-the-box approach to the topic.

 Photographs, maps, and other graphics accompanying an article must be submitted as TIFF, JPEG, or PNG files, at a minimum of 300 dpi at 100 percent.
 Image files must be sent separately rather than imbedded in the text.